 Beautiful design, responsive web user interface, excellent mobile app

 Threat Management feature reduces Wi-Fi speeds

 The many settings and features, some still in beta/alpha state at review, can be overwhelming for home users

 Requires an account with UniFi

 Which to get

 There's no clear cut in terms of which is better between these two.
-If you want a fun, fast, yet quite simple router, the Alien is a great buy.
+The Alien is an excellent buy if you want a fun, fast, yet relatively simple router.

 Looking for more Wi-Fi solution matchups?
 Check them all out here.